ericazaja/Erica_Zaja_diss/proposals/proposed-methods.md

 - lm(forbs_cover ~ year)

 ##### Questions:
 •	Need to pick main functional classes of vegetation (moss, lichen, forbs, shrub) picking from diet of caribou

-###JoeEverest: I don't necessarily have many great suggestions here for solving this issue, just to say that the ITEX data on vascular plants (forbs/shrubs/graminoids) is considerably better than it is for non-vascular plants (lichen/moss).
-Mariana and I are only using the vascular plant data in our studies as its coverage is considerably better but I'm not sure about the feasability of this for your questions as I know nothing about caribou diets I'm afraid!
+##Mariana: just as a little note, the non-vasculars are not consistently recorded in ITEX.
+Some sites have them, others not at all, others have recorded them simply as "moss", and then others are identified to genus/family level.
+You can check out how the data looks like for ANWR, it might be one of the good sites?

 • Compare with NDVI ?
+##Mariana: this sounds good, I could see a figure with a scatterplot and two trend lines comparing the trajectory of the two different types of data.
+Or if that's too many figures you can always send it to the Appendix or make a table :)

 •	for stats: extract slopes from linear models, and plot cover change variable over time (and space?).